What matters to whānau & families?

 Black quotation mark symbol.

 “I loved having the space to be able to speak into that and then reflect on the [inter]generational.
-And sort of heal even the way that I thought of them, […] I even viewed my own mother and grandmother as you weak, weak, weak woman […] because they stayed, [and] addiction and behaviours continue.
-But then I didn't consider everything else that they've been through.
-So it's quite humbling, actually.
-And it's only through this [research] that I've been able to look at them with empathy.”
+And sort of heal even the way that I thought of them. […] I didn’t consider everything else that they’ve been through.
+So it’s quite humbling, actually.
+And it’s only through this [research] that I’ve been able to look at them with empathy”.

 Black quotation mark symbol.